There’s nothing worse than starting the week in panic mode.

 Or relaxing too much on the weekends and starting the week feeling behind and overwhelmed.

 What if there was a way to eliminate that?
 Good news!

 I have an easy Sunday routine that won’t take up you entire day and will set you up to be productive and not overwhelmed.

 This post contains affiliate links.
 This means that I may receive a commission at no cost to you if you make a purchase.

 Prepare for the week with this Sunday prep routine

 So the first thing that would help make things a lot more productive and stress-free is getting your clothes ready for the week.

-Now, if you do not have a uniform that you are wearing to work, make sure you check the weather to see what the forecast is for the week.
+Now, if you don’t have a uniform that you’re wearing to work, make sure you check the weather to see what the forecast is for the week.

 You want to make sure that you had the whole entire week’s worth of clothes ready so that you won’t have to think about what to wear in the morning.

 So for instance, when I was in dental school, we had a dress code where the guys had to wear shirts and ties and the ladies had to wear business professional clothes.